geoserver/geoserver/doc/en/user/source/filter/syntax.rst

 CQL/ECQL
 --------

-**CQL** a plain-text language created for the *OGC Catalog* specification and adapted to be a general and easy-to-use filtering mechanism.
+**CQL (Common Query Language)** is a plain-text language created for the *OGC Catalog* specification.
-GeoServer implements a more powerful extension called **ECQL (Extended CQL)**.
+GeoServer has adapted it to be an easy-to-use filtering mechanism.
-ECQL allows expressing the same filters OGC Filter 1.1 can encode.
+GeoServer actually implements a more powerful extension called **ECQL (Extended CQL)**, which allows expressing the full range of filters that *OGC Filter 1.1* can encode.
-ECQL is a superset of CQL, and is accepted anywhere in GeoServer where CQL is allowed:
+ECQL is accepted in many places in GeoServer:

 - in WMS ``GetMap`` requests, using the :ref:`cql_filter <wms_vendor_parameters>` parameter
 - in WFS ``GetFeature`` requests, using the :ref:`cql_filter <wfs_vendor_parameters>` parameter